-Teaching here has made me think deeply about the art and craft of teaching.
-How can I implement creativity into the curriculum?
-How does my work as a writer impact my teaching?
-It has also driven me to be a working artist in my field in a more serious fashion.
-Since I teach writing, I have tried to make a practice of my own writing - even if it is just reflective writing on my own teaching practice.
-The students here are an inspiration to me in this regard.
+Teaching at UNCSA has made Adrienne Pilon think deeply about the art and craft of teaching.
+She asks herself questions like, "how can I implement creativity into the curriculum?" or "how does my work as a writer impact my teaching?"
+It has also driven her to be a working artist in her field in a more serious fashion.
+Since Pilon teaches writing, she has tried to make a practice of her own writing - even if it is just reflective writing on her own teaching practice.
+Pilon says that the students here are an inspiration to her in this regard.

 I prepare my students for college by teaching critical reading, writing and thinking.
 This also prepares students for life!
 Leading workshops on the college essay and coaching students in the Writing Center is also part of this preparation.